charlescflok/charlescflok.github.io/_pages/about.md

 <!-- END FROSTED GLASS AUTOMATIC SLIDESHOW -->

-I'm Lok Cheuk Fung.
-I usually go by Charles.
+I'm Lok Cheuk Fung Charles.

 I'm a linguist, but sometimes I'm not sure if I can call myself one yet (what even are the criteria, anyway?)
 Hopefully one day I can say it out loud with real confidence.
 I'm working towards that every day.